carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 ## Data management plans

 Many UK universities and funders require researchers to complete a data management plan (DMP).
 A DMP is a document which outlines information about your research data and how it will be processed.
-Many funders provide basic templates for writing a DMP, along with guidelines on what information should be included but the main compoments of a DMP are:
+Many funders provide basic templates for writing a DMP, along with guidelines on what information should be included but the main components of a DMP are:
 * Information about your data
 * Information about your metadata and data formats
 * Information on how data can be accessed, shared and re-used